What you need to become an assessor

 Careerforce registered assessor application

-All new assessors should first complete and return the Careerforce registered assessor application.
+All new assessors should first complete the Careerforce registered assessor application.

 Do the Initial Assessment Training (with unit standard 4098)